open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 1. Asking an assistant to recommend one or more assistants that can help with a certain task.
 2. Asking an assistant (or human agent) if they are willing and able to support a certain task.

 A _findAssistant_ event will normally be accompanied by a _whisper_ event containing a natural language description of the task to be performed.

-In use case 1, the recipient assistant is acting as a discovery agent for the client agent.
-The recipient assistant returns a _candidateAssistant_ event with recommendations.
-If it does not have any recommendations to make it returns an empty _candidateAssistant_ event.

-In use case 2, the recipient assistant is acting as a servicing agent for the client agent.
-If the recipient assistant is willing to service the request then it returns a _candidateAssistant_ event containing its own URL.
-Otherwise it returns an empty _candiateAssistant_ event.
+A _candidateAssistant_ event will be returned in response to this event.

-In both cases the _findAssistant_ event does is not required to have an associated _whisper_ event.
+_findAssistant_ events can be sent without an associated _whisper_ event.
 This is not very meaningful for use case 1 but if a discovery agent does receive an _findAssistant_ event with no _whisper_ then recipient assistant could simply return the address of their favorite general purpose assistant.

 For use case 2, a missing _whisper_ event could be interpreted as a request to see whether that assistant is willing and able to recieve requests in general under the assumption that the client already knows the capabilities of the recipient.

-Note that there is no requirement in the OVON framework for an assistant to be exclusively either a discovery agent or a servicing agent.
-They can be both and the requesting assistant should be prepared to support both use case 1 or 2 - i.e. prepared for an agent to recommend itself for a task or recommend another agent for a task.
+See section 1.20 for more information on _candidateAssistants_ event behaviors.

-### 1.20 candidateAssistant Event
+### 1.20 candidateAssistants Event

     {
       "ovon": {